Embassy of India, Paramaribo, Suriname

 India-Saint Lucia

 In November 2024, Prime Minister Sh.
 Narendra Modi held bilateral discussions with St. Lucia PM Hon.
-Philip J. Pierre on the margins of 2nd India-CariCom leaders’ summit held in Guyana.
+Philip J. Pierre on the margins of 2nd India-CARICOM leaders’ summit held in Guyana.
 In April 2018, Prime Minister Allen Chastanet of St. Lucia held a bilateral meeting with PM Modi, discussing bilateral relations and mutual interests.
-In 2019, Prime Minister Modi announced a US$14 million grant and a US$150 million Line of Credit for projects related to solar energy, renewable energy, and climate change for Caricom member states including for St. Lucia during the India-CariCom Meet of Heads of State/Government.
+In 2019, Prime Minister Modi announced grant-in-aid and Lines of Credit for projects related to solar energy, renewable energy, and climate change for Caricom member states including for St. Lucia during the India-CARICOM meet of Heads of State/Government.
 Earlier in 2015, former Prime Minister Dr. Kenny Anthony met with PM Modi during the UNGA meeting, discussing bilateral relations and shared concerns.

 On 17 August 2024, Shawn A. Edward, Minister of Education, Sustainable Development, Innovation, Science, Technology & Vocational Training of St. Lucia took part in the Education Ministers’ Session of the 3rd Voice of the Global South Summit (VOGSS).
 Earlier, In November 2023, the Minister of Health, Wellness and Elderly Affairs Hon.
 Moses Jn.
 Baptiste participated in Health Ministers’ virtual VOGSS hosted by Indian Health Minister.
 Prior to that in January 2023, the Minister for Education, Sustainable Development, Innovation, Science, Technology, and Vocational Training of Saint Lucia, Mr. Shawn Edward participated in the Education Minister’s session of the VOGSS.